coecms/coecms.github.io/_posts/2018-09-03-storage-where-what-why-how.md

 gunzip textfile.gz
 ```

+## How can I reduce the number of files I store?
-There is a limit on inodes (number of files).
+There is a limit on inodes (number of files) on NCI machine.
 If you are close to this limit you need to reduce the number of files you are storing.

 One solution if you have a large number of netCDF files is to aggregate them.

 Some models produce large numbers of files, e.g. one per time step.
-Dimensional information and metadata is repeated, so it is redundant, so this approach saves on space as well.
+Dimensional information and metadata is repeated, so it is redundant, this approach saves on space as well.

 Use `nco` (`module load nco`)
 ```